prmr/DesignBook/README.md

 1. Download the [JavaFX SDK](https://gluonhq.com/products/javafx/) and unzip it to a desired location;
 2. Create a new User Library under `Eclipse -> Window -> Preferences -> Java -> Build Path -> User Libraries -> New`
 3. Name it `JavaFX` and include the jars under the `lib` folder from your unzipped JavaFX download location.

-## Web Version of the Code with Additional Documentation

-**NEW!** You can now view all the chapter code samples with additional _on-demand documentation_ accessible directly from the code.
-Check out our <a href="https://cs.mcgill.ca/~martin/designbook/">Cascading Documentation (CasDoc) demo</a>.

 ## Practice Exercises